moorepants/eme150a/content/pages/project-one.rst

 - peer review presentations and reports
 - draft written technical documents about existing designs

-This is a lead up to the `second project`_ in the course.
-The second project is focused on designing a bicycle rack for a Unitrans bus.
+This is a lead up to the `second part of the project`_ in the course.
+The second part is focused on designing a bicycle rack for a Unitrans bus.
 In this project you will reverse engineer various existing bicycle racks.

 .. _reverse engineering: https://en.wikipedia.org/wiki/Reverse_engineering
-.. _second project: {filename}/pages/projects.rst
+.. _second part of the project: {filename}/pages/projects.rst

 ..
 [1] "If I have seen further, it is by standing on the shoulders of giants."
    -- Isaac Newton https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants